 The biggest choice for parents of babies will be where to mount your Cubo.
 As we’ve discussed with other baby monitor reviews, we strongly prefer a “bird’s eye view” mount, which has your monitor mounted above the crib looking straight down into it.
 This prevents any blind spots and gives you a great view of what your baby is doing.

 Cubo’s stand allows for this type of mounting, and crucially keeps cords contained inside the stand itself, preventing the cord from being grabbed by your baby and possibly wrapped around her neck.
 (Cords from monitors and all other devices should be positioned at least 3 feet away from your baby’s crib for safety.)

-There is no automatic pan or tilt with the Cubo, but you can manually move the camera up and down to find optimal viewing angle.
+There is no automatic pan or tilt with the Cubo Plus, but you can manually move the camera up and down to find optimal viewing angle.

 Once you’re set up, you’ll do everything from the app, which is simple and easy to use.
 The home screen displays the live feed, automatic photos, your child’s age, and more:

-There are two other tabs in the app:
+There are three other tabs in the app:

-- The Alerts tab shows a history of the camera’s alerts including temperature and humidity warnings, baby cried, motion, etc.
+- The Notifications tab shows a history of the camera’s alerts including temperature and humidity warnings, baby cried, motion, etc.

 - The Settings tab allows you to adjust settings, get help, pair a new camera, and more.